Stellarium/stellarium/skycultures/chinese_song_dynasty/description.md

 ### Sun, Moon and Planets

 The Sun, the Moon, and the five major planets are collectively referred to as the *Seven Luminaries*.
-The sun and moon are named after *yin and yang*, while the pictographic characters "日" (sun) and "月" (moon) are also used.
+The sun and moon are named after *yin and yang*, while the pictographic characters "日" (sun, pinyin: Rì) and "月" (moon, pinyin: Yuè) are also used.
 The five major planets represent the *five elements*, but the following names were the most orthodox designations at the time.
 Similar to other civilizations around the world, Venus also had additional names depending on whether it appeared in the morning or the evening.

-Great Yang (太阳, Tàiyáng): The Sun.
+Great Yang (太阳, pinyin: Tàiyáng): The Sun.
 In Chinese philosophy, it represents the pinnacle of Yang energy.

-Great Yin (太阴, Tàiyīn): The Moon.
+Great Yin (太阴, pinyin: Tàiyīn): The Moon.
 It represents the pinnacle of Yin energy.

-Division Star (辰星, Chénxīng): Mercury.
+Division Star (辰星, pinyin: Chénxīng): Mercury.
 Since Mercury always moves within 30 degrees on either side of the Sun, the angular unit *Chen* was defined accordingly, representing 30 degrees.
 The celestial circle is divided into twelve *Chen*.
 Hence, Mercury came to be called the *Division Star*.

-Grand White (太白, Tàibái): Venus.
+Grand White (太白, pinyin: Tàibái): Venus.
 It is named for its extremely high brightness and pure white color.

-Spark-Weaver (荧惑, Yínghuò): Mars.
+Spark-Weaver (荧惑, pinyin: Yínghuò): Mars.
 It is named for its fiery red color and its erratic, unpredictable orbit.

-Year Star (岁星, Suìxīng): Jupiter.
+Year Star (岁星, pinyin: Suìxīng): Jupiter.
 Jupiter's orbital period of approximately 12 years was used by the ancients to mark the cycle of years, hence its name.

-Stabilizer Star (填星, Zhènxīng): Saturn.
+Stabilizer Star (填星, pinyin: Zhènxīng): Saturn.
 In traditional theory, Saturn was believed to take about 28 years to orbit the heavens, *guarding* or *filling* one lunar mansion each year.

 ## References